 The Seed Project Foundation (SPF) funds educational, agricultural, and community initiatives that support sustainability.
-Sustainability is a social challenge that improves the current quality of life without compromising future generations.
-The Foundation was established on the premise that funding sustainable ideas today will support ecological and social balance in the future.
-Providing seed money for causes that enhance the principles of sustainability is our mission.
+Sustainability is a social challenge that improves the quality of life today without compromising future generations' quality of life.

 OUR MISSION

-The SPF was established in 2015 by Rick Wells, a restaurateur in McKinney, Texas.
-Rick had just opened a farm-to-table restaurant called Harvest Seasonal Kitchen, now Harvest at The Masonic in McKinney’s Historic Downtown with a commitment to use as many products as possible from local producers.
+Rick had just opened a farm-to-table restaurant called Harvest Seasonal Kitchen, now Harvest at The Masonic in McKinney’s Historic Downtown, with a commitment to use as many products as possible from local producers.
 Rick also started a small organic farm on his property to help supply his restaurants, which is called Water Boy Farms.
-In working with local farmers and starting his own farm, Rick began to understand the challenges faced by our farming community and became committed to supporting it.
-For every dollar you spend locally, seventy cents stay in your community, and it is on that principle that the Foundation operates.

 OUR STORY